TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

 Now say your observatory has multiple spectrographs, and each one has several different settings for acquisition.
-In this section we will create another custom OCS observation form, this time tayloring it to spectrograph instruments and added additional fields for acquisition
+In this section we will create another custom OCS observation form, this time tailoring it to spectrograph instruments and adding additional fields for acquisition
 parameters: acquisition `mode`, `exposure_time` and a `guide_star`.
 The guide star will be a target present in your TOM's target database.
-Wwill start by subclassing the base full OCS observation form: ``tom_observations.facilities.ocs.OCSFullObservationForm``.
+You will start by subclassing the base full OCS observation form: ``tom_observations.facilities.ocs.OCSFullObservationForm``.

 .. code:: python